mienaiyami/collection-extension-2.0/README.md

 > Microsoft Edge extension updates usually take over 7 days.
 So it is possible for important updates to longer to be delivered.

-Chrome Store : wont be available, chrome store require registration fees
+Chrome Store : is not available now, chrome store require registration fees.
+Will be available soon.

 ## Features